underscoreio/essential-scala/src/pages/intro/literals.md

   The main use of `null` in Java is to implement *optional* values that have some or no value at different points of a program's execution.
 However, `null` values cannot be checked by the compiler, leading to possible runtime errors in the form of `NullPointerExceptions`.

-  In Scala we have the means to define optional values that *are* checked by the compiler.
+  Later we will see that Scala has the means to define optional values that *are* checked by the compiler.
 This removes the necessity of using `null`, making our programs much safer.
-We will learn about these later.
 </div>

 ## Unit